What if they cancel?

 Increasing your rates can be stressful because losing a client is the last thing you want.
 You can enter the conversation confidently by creating a plan for yourself and a winning strategy for the client.

-If you haven’t automated your rate increases, then reduce the chance of client churn by having the conversation face-to-face and making clients feel better about the new prices.
+If you haven’t automated your rate increases, reduce the chance of client churn by conversing face-to-face and making clients feel better about the new prices.